albertopeam/Android-Infrastructure/README.md

     }
 }
 ```
-Create an instance of this class and add it to the ExceptionController
+Create an instance of UnsupportedOperationExceptionDelegate and add it
+to the ExceptionController.
+We are ready to run UseCases with an
+UseCaseExecutor, if any of our code throws an UnsupportedOperationException
+during the Lifecycle of the passed Activity to the
+UnsupportedOperationExceptionDelegate, then this delegate will handle
+the exception.
 ```java
 ExceptionDelegate delegate = new UnsupportedOperationExceptionDelegate(activity);
 exceptionController.addDelegate(delegate, notesActivity.getLifecycle());